Do law firms understand the importance of business development, and execute it well?

 No bad thing

 Don’t get me wrong, I’m not saying that’s a bad aspiration for any business!
 But, in my view, law firms, small and large, fail to engage their teams in what every business should make their priority – putting work on the table.
-Work is fees, fees are cash, and cash is the lifeblood of every businesses.
+Work is fees, fees are cash, and cash is the lifeblood of every business.

 From what I’ve seen over the years, many if not most lawyers see anything but client work as wrong.
 It’s bizarre.
 I just can’t get my head around it.
 It leaves everything to chance, and the last few years have proved just how dangerous that can be to businesses.